jckuri/Sensor-Fusion-and-Object-Tracking/README.md

 **RMSE through time (Step 3)**<br/>
 <img src='images/RMSE3.png'/>

 Step 3 is the same experiment in Step 4.
-So, I won't uploaded a video of Step 3.
+So, I didn't upload a video of Step 3.
 And I will explain the RMSEs of Step 3 in Step 4.

 **[SDCE ND] Sensor Fusion and Object Tracking (Step 4)**<br/>
 https://youtu.be/ZWA0pGVKmP8<br/>